“Without the investigation and the mystery of uncovering hidden secrets, journalism is just typing.” —Norman Mailer

 Opening less than two years after Nixon’s resignation, All the President’s Men faced amplified anticipation.
 Goldman told Newsweek prior to the film’s release that “expectations are so high on this movie that if the film is only good, it won’t be good enough.”

 The movie, however, opened to widespread acclaim—including praise from the most scrutinizing audience of all, the previously wary Post staff.
 After an early screening, Bradlee praised the “stunning” set; Woodward told Time that when reporters see the film “they’ll say, ‘This is how we do it.’”; Bernstein likened the filmmakers and cast to seasoned reporters, saying, “Good reporters get their sources to trust them, and that’s what they did with us.”

 The filmmakers also succeed at portraying the barest essential of journalism: the search for truth.

 If All the President’s Men is as entertaining as any great detective yarn (and it is), it also asks viewers to consider the ethics and boundaries of governmental power and their own skeptical attitudes about the press.
-I read a poll a few years ago that ranked journalists among the likes of used-car sellers and attorneys high on a list of least-trustworthy professions.
-While I didn’t find the poll particularly credible—TV weather forecasters were nowhere to be seen—it does illustrate a perception problem that is likely to grow as the struggling newspaper industry continues to tread water and more people turn to less-than-reputable Internet sources and/or screaming-head cable “news” shows for information.
+I read a poll a few years ago that ranked journalists among the likes of used-car salesmen and attorneys high on a list of least-trustworthy professions.
+While I didn’t find the poll particularly credible—TV weather forecasters were nowhere to be seen—it does illustrate a perception problem that is likely to grow as the struggling news industry continues to tread water and more people turn to less-than-reputable internet sources and/or screaming-head cable “news” shows for information.

 As Bradlee tells his reporters in All the President’s Men, “Nothing’s riding on this except the First Amendment of the Constitution, freedom of the press and maybe the future of the country.”